sihuangtech/rectangular-mosaic-desktop/README.md

 1. After starting the program, click "Upload Image" to select a local image.
 2. Drag the mouse on the image to select the area that needs mosaic processing.
 3. Click the "Apply Mosaic" button to apply mosaic processing to the selected area.
+4. To clear the current image and reset all history, click the "Clear Image" button.
-4. To save the processed image, click the "Save Image" button.
+5. To save the processed image, click the "Save Image" button.

 ## Development Standards
 - High cohesion and low coupling, modular design for easy maintenance and extension